 You may have heard that stepping into a hot sauna after a session at the gym can be relaxing and detoxifying for your body.

 For hundreds of years, Scandinavians have been using saunas for their alleged benefits of cleansing, relaxation, and weight loss.
-In Finland, for example, there are roughly 2 million saunas for the country’s 5.2 million people.
 Sauna use in Scandinavian countries starts in early childhood.

 Current research about the benefits of saunas is mixed.
 If you’re considering adding the sauna to your health and wellness routine, make sure to evaluate your specific health needs first.

 On the other hand, steam rooms involve moist heat.
-They operate at lower temperatures, usually around 110-120°F (43-49°C) and 100 percent relative humidity.
+They operate at lower temperatures, usually around 110 to 120°F (43 to 49°C) and 100 percent relative humidity.

 When you enter a sauna, your skin temperature rises, your pulse rate soars, and your blood vessels become more dilated.
 This happens as your heart begins to pump more blood.
 Of course, you also begin to sweat.
 There are a few benefits to this experience.

-This relaxation effect is one of the biggest benefits to using a sauna.
-To add to the relaxation effect, practice meditation while in the room.
+This relaxation effect is one of the biggest benefits of using a sauna.
+To add to the relaxation, you can practice meditation while in the room.
 When you soothe your body physically, often the mind and the emotions follow suit.
-The effect is long-lasting and may even help you get a better night’s sleep.
+The effect is long lasting and may even help you get a better night’s sleep.

-Using a dry sauna can leave people feeling invigorated.
-Since the blood vessels relax and dilate in a sauna, blood flow increases and the experience can help reduce tension in the joints and relieve sore muscles.
+Using a dry sauna can leave people feeling energized.
+Since the blood vessels relax and dilate in a sauna, blood flow increases, and the experience can help reduce tension in the joints and relieve sore muscles.

-While all patients reported some benefit, the improvements were not found to be statistically significant.
+While all patients in that study reported some benefits, the improvements were not found to be statistically significant.
 The authors recommend that patients with these conditions undergo a couple of trial sessions to see whether sauna use improves their symptoms before incorporating it as part of their treatment routine.

-The average person loses about a pint of sweat in just a short period of time in the sauna, so be sure to drink plenty of water before and after using one.
+Be sure to drink plenty of water before and after using a sauna.
 Don’t spend long periods of time in the sauna, as prolonged periods increase your risk of dehydration.

 Severe dehydration is a medical emergency.
-You should leave the sauna immediately if you feel dizzy/lightheaded, have a headache, or get very thirsty.
+You should leave the sauna immediately if you:

 Complications of severe dehydration include: